YongMing11/Sem_1_Assignment_Googol/README.md

-# Our Sem 1 Assignment- Make a simple search engine
+# Our Sem 1 Assignment- Make a simple search engine "Googol"
 ### Credit to my teammates!
-Thanks to Fahad, Yong Ming, Wei Hao and Srija for contributing to the project so we can have this wonderful search engine presented to our lecturer.
+Team members:
+-He Lin
+-Fahad
+-Wei Hao
+-Srija

 <br/>
 This search engine can only perform simple search based on certain keywords.
 >To try, go to GOOGOL.java file, run it and type "shop" into the search box.